GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 ![u2f](../img/user-authn/u2f.png)

 !!!
 Note
-    For more background on U2F, including a discussion of its strong security advantages, visit the [Yubico blog](https://www.yubico.com/solutions/fido-u2f/).
+    For more background on U2F, including a discussion of its security advantages, visit the [Yubico blog](https://www.yubico.com/solutions/fido-u2f/).

 ### U2F Devices
 Some well known U2F devices and manufacturers include: